laczarus/FFmpy/README.md

 # FFwebm
-GUI for ffmpeg, intented for webm conversion only
+GUI for ffmpeg, intended for webm conversion only